CCPS kids get books for Christmas

 “Imagination through books inspires thinking and the possibilities are endless,” she later said in an email.
 “Reading with family members promotes positive interaction and strengthens relationships.

-The books are being distributed at 1600 W. Lexington Ave. across from the entrance to Clark Regional Medical Center.
+The books are being distributed at Central Office, located at 1600 W. Lexington Ave. across from the entrance to Clark Regional Medical Center.
 Parents should drive counterclockwise around the building (it’s one-way) and stop at the Book Bus, then remain in their cars, wear their masks, and Santa’s elves will come and ask their children’s ages and interests, then return with books appropriate for the kids.